 I’m building this hydroponic system to go into my 4×4 hydroponic grow tent.
 Since I’m wanting to have several systems running at the same time, I’m using a small 7-gallon tote of this hydroponic system.
 I plan on using it to grow some basil and mint.

 Step 1.
 Cut Holes For Net Pots and Air Hose

-Before you start cutting you need to decide where your net post are going to go.
+Before you start cutting you need to decide where your net pots are going to go.
 When you’re growing less than 5 plants this is pretty easy.
 I recommend setting the net pots out on the tote lid and marking the spots.

 Once you decide on the location of the net pots, use your hole saw to cut out the holes.
 This is where having quality net pots with a lip will come into play.
 Make sure the holes are big enough to fit the net pots but not too big where they completely fall through.

 Now switch out the hole saw for a drill bit the same size as your air hose.
 Drill a hole at the end of the tote lid that we will use to run the air hose through.